 If the Deputy Registrar determines that a risk to children and vulnerable adults exists, BCCNM and the employer(s) are notified.
 BCCNM would take action using existing procedures.
 However, information would be protected, as it is now under the Freedom of Information and Protection of Privacy Act.

 Yes.
-Under B.C. law, nurses charged with a criminal offence must promptly report it to the college.
+Under B.C. law, nurses and midwives charged with a criminal offence must promptly report it to the college.

 This obligation comes, in part, from the Criminal Records Review Act, which helps protect children and vulnerable adults from physical, sexual or financial abuse.
 Under the Act, convictions include "conditional discharges," "alternative measures" and "peace bonds" ordered under sections 717 and 810 of the Criminal Code.